MyBitFoundation/MyBit-Chain.tech/README.md

 #### [SingleOwned](https://github.com/MyBitFoundation/MyBit-Network.tech/blob/master/contracts/ownership/SingleOwned.sol)

-MyBit-Chain currently only allows a single owner to control the platform.
+MyBit Network-Chain currently only allows a single owner to control the platform.
 Although, this won't be the case on the MyBit Go platform which will either have a multi-sig or DAO structure.
 However, for testing the features of the MyBit Network, one owner is perfectly sufficient.
 The SingleOwned contract simply gives one the ability to change ownership to another account or contract.

 #### [Pausible](https://github.com/MyBitFoundation/MyBit-Network.tech/blob/master/contracts/ownership/Pausible.sol)